Like many Con grads, Katie Robinson (Bachelor of Music (Performance)), had dreams of becoming a conductor from a young age.

 “It’s true what they say, only pursue music if you can’t imagine yourself doing anything else!
 If that’s you, prepare to enjoy having the best job in the world!”

-Building on the conservatorium's expertise in producing broadly educated musicians, the school will be launching a new a new principle study area in Music Theatre in 2022.
+Building on the conservatorium's expertise in producing broadly educated musicians, the school launched a new principle study area in Music Theatre in 2022.
 Students will develop skills in singing, acting and dance, to create triple threat musicians.
 “The Music Theatre course would have been of huge interest to me!
 I am so excited to see a long awaited and high quality option for performers in Sydney!” said Katie.